keystonejs/keystone-demo/README.md

 ... as these services are used by features in the demo site.

-Then, reate a `.env` file in the project folder (the one with this readme) and fill in the following values:
+Then, create a `.env` file in the project folder (the one with this readme) and fill in the following values:

     CLOUDINARY_URL={your cloudinary url}
     MANDRILL_APIKEY={your mandrill api key}